Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 9 November 2024 22.25.16 UTC
+- WIB: Sabtu, 9 November 2024 23.27.48 UTC
-- WITA: Sabtu, 9 November 2024 23.25.16 UTC
+- WITA: Minggu, 10 November 2024 00.27.48 UTC
-- WIT: Minggu, 10 November 2024 00.25.16 UTC
+- WIT: Minggu, 10 November 2024 01.27.48 UTC

 Kutipan Inspiratif:
-"There are three principal means of acquiring knowledge... observation of nature, reflection, and experimentation.
-Observation collects facts; reflection combines them; experimentation verifies the result of that combination."
+"Friends are like stars, they come and go, but the ones that stay are the ones that glow!!!!"

-Kategori: nature
+Kategori: friendship